atpritam/Ollama-Mobile-Bridge/README.md

 # Ollama Mobile Bridge: Intelligent Agentic LLM Orchestration

-FastAPI backend that transforms local LLMs into intelligent agents with real-time web access, autonomous search routing, and sophisticated context management.
-Built to maximize the capabilities of models of any size through dynamic resource allocation and multi-step reasoning.
+FastAPI backend that transforms local LLMs into fully capable agentic systems with real-time web access, autonomous search routing, and advanced context management.
+Designed to maximize the capabilities of models of any size through dynamic strategy selection and multi-step reasoning.

+The architecture is fully model-agnostic, supporting all Ollama-compatible models ([See List](https://ollama.ai/models)).
-Model-agnostic architecture, supports all models available through Ollama ([See Models](https://ollama.ai/models)).
-System automatically adjusts reasoning and strategies based on model capability (3B vs 70B).
+The system automatically adjusts reasoning depth and tool usage based on the model’s capability (e.g., 3B vs 70B).

 ## Core Features

-- **RAG Pipeline**: Multi-step reasoning process, detects if query needs fresh data, generates its own search queries, and synthesizes information for a final answer.
+- **RAG Pipeline**: Performs multi-step reasoning, determines if fresh data is needed, generates search queries, performs external search or internal recall, and synthesizes results into a final answer.
-- **Tool Calling**: Detects user intent and routes to specialized tools (Google, Reddit, Wikipedia, Weather).
+- **Tool Calling**: Detects user intent and routes to specialized tools (Google, Reddit, Wikipedia, Weather, Recall).
+- **Concurrent web scraping**: High-performance parallel fetching with type-specific extraction and fallback URLs when content is empty.
+- **Smart Caching**: Multi-level caching for queries and URLs using Jaccard/Cosine similarity, SimHash, and WordNet synonyms to avoid redundant searches and scraping.
+- **Memory & Recall**: The agent can reference its own past search results within a conversation, enabling more coherent and context-aware follow-up responses.
+- **Context Management**: Automatically manages the model’s context window, truncating history while dynamically making space for incoming search results.
+- **User Memory**: Allows for personalized interactions by providing the LLM with persistent user context.
 - **Streaming API**: Delivers responses using Server-Sent Events (SSE), providing real-time status updates and token-by-token streaming.
-- **Context Management**: Automatically manages the LLM's context window, truncating conversation history to prevent overflow while dynamically making space for incoming search results.
-- **User Memory & Personalization**: Allows for personalized interactions by providing the LLM with persistent user context.
-- **Secure & Asynchronous**: Built on FastAPI for high-performance async operations and secured with an effective `API key middleware`.
-- **Concurrent web scraping**: Parallel async fetching with type-specific strategies for all search types with smart fallback to additional URLs when content is empty.
-- **Smart Caching**: Multi-level query and URL content caching with intelligent similarity detection using Jaccard/Cosine, SimHash, and WordNet synonyms to avoid redundant searches and web scraping.

 ## Tech Stack